snakescb/xwLedControl/README.md

 xwLedControl is a flexible, highly configurable RC Lightning System.
 It was formerly know as SkyLED, sold as a commercial product by InnoSKY which was decommissioned a few years ago.
 Since then, a lot of request to start offering it again have been made.
 Therefore the  hardware was recreated from scratch, including some improvements, and was made available for everybody to produce / order himself.
 The PC configurator is re-developped as a .Net-Core 3.1 WPF application and is published here as well.

 # xwLedControl Configuration Software
 The configurator software is what makes the xwLedControl system as unique as it is.
-There are enless options to tune your model lights from 100% scale in a 1:4 scale jet, to just plain fun in a styrofoam night flyer.
+There are enless options to tune your model lights from 100% legit in a 1:4 full scale jet, to just plain fun in a styrofoam night flyer.

 ## Features currently implemented (more to come)
 - Create multiple light sequences that can be switched (or disabled) from the received